 Insect Control on Peppers

 Some folks prefer using homemade remedies for insect control instaed of chemical ones.
 Homemade bug chasers include a soapy water solution for aphids and a chili powder and water mixture for other pests.
-If you find small groups of insects starting to chew on your plants, pick off the bugs before they do too much harm.
+If you find small groups of insects starting to chew on your pepper plants, pick off the bugs before they do too much harm.
 Keep your garden clean of debris, so that insects won't have a place to reproduce.
 If they've already laid their eggs, it doesn't matter if you've cleaned or not; lack of debris, though, helps against those pests that winter over.

 Although home remedies are usually effective, for some insect problems you may need to turn to commercially available controls.
 Be extremely careful when using commercial insecticides.